-Through our collaborations with the International Labour Organization and the International Cocoa Initiative (ICI), and through our leadership role in the World Cocoa Foundation, we are seeking to drive impact and industry action.
-As members of ICI, we supported research conducted by Verité in 2017 and 2018 to understand drivers of forced labor risks in the West African cocoa sector.
-The research found that while forced labor risk is present in the cocoa sector in Côte d'Ivoire, it appears to be limited primarily to a narrow group of people: recently arrived migrant workers.
+Through our collaborations with the ILO and the International Cocoa Initiative (ICI), and through our leadership role in the World Cocoa Foundation, we are seeking to drive impact and industry action.
+As members of ICI, we supported research conducted by Verité in 2017 and 2018 which found that while forced labor risk is present in the cocoa sector in Côte d'Ivoire, it appears to be limited primarily to a narrow group of people: recently arrived migrant workers.

 These insights are valuable and build on research conducted by Tulane University and Walk Free Foundation, which estimated that 0.42 percent of adults working in cocoa experienced forced labor in Côte d'Ivoire between 2013 and 2017, and that 0.17 percent of children working in cocoa agriculture in Côte d'Ivoire were forced to work by someone other than a parent.
-Mars and other companies across the industry are designing approaches to address these forced labor risks and to support governments in their response, with technical input from Verité and others.
+Mars and other companies across the industry are designing approaches to address these forced labor risks and to support governments in their response, with technical input from Verité, ICI, and others.
 This work includes forced labor training by third party experts - including awareness raising materials for suppliers, guidance on contracting, and integration of forced labor risk indicators into existing child labor monitoring systems.